SamHH/portfolio/README.md

 - All modern/evergreen browsers
 - IE10+

-This project supports only IE10+ in an attempt to find vanilla JavaScript usable on the frontend without the need for libraries such as jQuery (for example, IE9 doesn't even support ``Element.classList``)
+This project supports only IE11+ in an attempt to find vanilla JavaScript usable on the frontend without the need for libraries such as jQuery (for example, IE9 doesn't even support ``Element.classList`` and, further, IE10 has been officially killed off as of January 2016), though if desired these could be polyfilled fairly easily

-Soon after IE10 is killed off officially by Microsoft (currently scheduled for [January 12, 2016](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support)), the minimum browser required will become IE11.
-The hope is that eventually we can reach a state whereby only evergreen browsers are supported (Chrome, Firefox, Edge, et cetera)

 ## How do I utilise this repository?